 Industry profile

-Windsor-Essex is home to more than 50 companies that are actively involved in the fast-growing life sciences and healthcare field.
-Our sector currently employs more than 30500 people, with approximately 900 skilled Windsor-Essex graduates and 7500 U.S. graduates from nearby institutions who specialize in life science and contribute to the growing industry each year.
+Windsor-Essex is home to more than 30 companies that are actively involved in the fast-growing life sciences and healthcare field.
+Our sector currently employs almost 25,000 people, with approximately 1,000 graduates each year from the University of Windsor and St. Clair College in programs such as nursing, occupational health and biomedical engineering.

-Our geographic advantage offers companies access to health facilities in Detroit including Henry Ford Health Systems, with its seven hospitals and 40 medical centres, and the Detroit Medical Center.
+Our geographic advantage offers companies access to health facilities in Detroit including Henry Ford Health Systems, with its five hospitals and over 45 medical centres, and the Detroit Medical Center.

 Approximately 1600 nurses and health care workers who live in the Windsor-Essex region cross the border daily to work in Detroit, Michigan.